 Here are some pictures from their trip:

 Ed’s kids documented what they learned about Mongolia through a video.
 Armed with iPhones and a great attitude, they created an amazing video about their experience in Mongolia.
-Not only did they have to learn about Mongolia and hunting with a golden eagle, but also how to edit and produce a video which are skills they can carry forward with them.
+Not only did they get to learn about beautiful Mongolia and hunting with a golden eagle, but also how to edit and produce a video – which are skills they can carry forward with them.

 If you are excited to get started with travel rewards, then consider checking out our extensive material.
 A good place to start with travel rewards is Episode 9 and our Travel Rewards page.
 You might be surprised how easy it can be.
 Although travel rewards may not be intuitive on day one, there are some serious ways to save.